ConductorOne/cone/README.md

-# Cone: The ConductorOne Command Line Tool
+# Cone: The ConductorOne command line tool

 Welcome to `cone` – a robust command-line tool from ConductorOne!
 Written in Go, `cone` is designed to streamline the use-case-specific tasks for developers, security teams, and other end users. `cone` is open source, under the [Aapche 2.0 license](./LICENSE).

-# Getting Started

-## Installation
+# Installation

 Getting `cone` on your system is straightforward.
 You can choose one of the following two methods: